freedomofpress/securedrop-docs/docs/glossary.rst

 OSSEC Alert Public Key
 ----------------------
 The *OSSEC Alert Public Key* is the GPG key that OSSEC will encrypt alerts to.
-It is used by the admin to access encrypted OSSEC alerts from the Monitor Server.
-Instructions about setting up OSSEC alerts are available in the :doc:`OSSEC Guide <ossec_alerts>`.
+The associated private key is used by the admin to access encrypted OSSEC alerts from the *Monitor Server*.
+Instructions for setting up OSSEC alerts can be found in the :doc:`OSSEC Guide <ossec_alerts>`.

 .. _svs: